VieHub/VieHub-Main/README.md

-Sure, here's the updated README without the Docker requirements, focusing on how to run the project with Poetry for the backend and npm for the client-side development.

----

 # Viehub

 Welcome to Viehub!
 This project combines cutting-edge server and client technologies to deliver an exceptional web application experience.
 Dive into our comprehensive guide below to get started with development, production setup, and contributing to Viehub.